-IAMECHOOL JOB TITLE TIME PERIOD: Begin End 1.Quality of Work Consistently exhibits Work quality is acceptable- Inconsistent quality of work that Accuracy, Completeness, and superior quality of Errors and mistakes are negatively impacts job frequency of errors work, accurate and thorough minimal performance Comments/Recommendations: 2.
-Job Knowledge Consistently exhibits a high Has sufficient knowledge Does not have sufficient Information concerning work duties which employee should level of work-related knowledge and skills and skills to perform work duties knowledge and/or skills to perform job duties satisfactorily know for satisfactory job performance Comments/Recommendations: 3.
-Dependability Requires little supervision - is very reliable Completes tasks with reasonable promptness - is usually reliable Employee's lack of dependability interferes with successful job completion

-4. Initiative Employee accepts Employee accepts most At times employee does not Independent effort to improve quality responsibility and completes responsibilities and completes accept responsibility and/or of work and work output work with little or no work with little supervision requires supervision - Job supervision performance suffers
+Area Assessed Above Standard At Standard Below Standard 1.Quality of WorkAccuracy,Completeness,andfrequency of errorsComments/Recommendations: Consistently exhibits superior quality of work, accurate and thorough Work quality is acceptable- Errors and mistakes are minimal Inconsistent quality of work that negatively impacts job performance 2.
+Job Knowledge Information concerning work duties which employee should know for satisfactory job performance Comments/Recommendations: Consistently exhibits a high level of work-related knowledge and skills Has sufficient knowledge and skills to perform work duties Does not have sufficient knowledge and/or skills to perform job duties satisfactorily 3.
+Dependability Comments/Recommendations: Requires little supervision - is very reliable Completes tasks with reasonable promptness - is usually reliable Employee's lack of dependability interferes with successful job completion 4.
+Initiative Independent effort to improve quality of work and work output Employee accepts responsibility and completes work with little or no supervision Employee accepts most responsibilities and completes work with little supervision At times employee does not accept responsibility and/or requires supervision - Job performance suffers Comments/Recommendations: · ·

-Comments/Recommendations:

 5. Job Relationships Appropriate, and respectful in all Appropriately will all stakeholders Communication difficulties that Degree to which employee gets employment related contribute to poor job performance along with others communications Comments/Recommendations: 6.
 Job Attitude Employee is always positive and Employee is generally positive Employee is negative about job, Enthusiastic and positive enthusiastic about school and about school and school co-workers, school, and commitment to performing duties school community, promotes community community to the detriment of the and responsibilities school in a positive manner school climate Comments/Recommendations: 7.
 Attendance/Promptness Is rarely, if ever absent - is always Is seldom absent or late - Rare Employee's absences and/or late Reporting to work on the on time absences, late arrivals, or leave arrivals/leave earlies interfere with designated time and days, includes earlies do not interfere with job job performance staying for entire work day performance Comments/Recommendations: 8.
-Loyalty/Discretion Employee is loyal and discrete in Employee's level of loyalty and Employee has difficulty with Degree to which employee is loyal all school and district related discretion are acceptable loyalty and discretion which and discrete manners interferes with job performance and/or negatively impacts climate Comments/Recommendations: 9.
-Self-Improvement Employee is positive, has taken Employee communicates, has Employee has professional Independent effort to expand advantage of many career development opportunities taken advantage of required career development opportunities knowledge, does not take advantage of career development opportunities
+Loyalty/Discretion Employee is loyal and discrete in Employee's level of loyalty and Employee has difficulty with Degree to which employee is loyal all school and district related discretion are acceptable loyalty and discretion which and discrete manners interferes with job performance and/or negatively impacts climate Comments/Recommendations: 0.0.101 Employee is positive, has taken Employee communicates, has Employee has professional 9.
+Self-Improvement - 9.
+Self-Improvement Independent effort to expand advantage of many career taken advantage of required career knowledge, does not take - advantage of many career development opportunities development opportunities advantage of career development